Come, Bride of Christ

 A Closer Look at the Ceremony of Profession of Vows

-It takes a long time to make a nun…about eight years for a Handmaid of the Precious Blood.
+It takes a long time to make a nun…at least nine years, but no more than twelve, for a Handmaid of the Precious Blood.
 Much longer than your pre-Cana course for couples wanting to wed in the Catholic Church.
 In that time, the candidate is tested in many ways as to the authenticity of her calling and her ability to live the communal, religious life.
 As her openness to the grace of God deepens her generosity and love for God and neighbor, she reaches the point of concretely and publicly making her vows to God.
 After approximately three years, a Handmaid Novice makes First Vows, renewed each year for a minimum of five years.
 A photo gallery below contains images of our signs of consecration and the ceremony itself.

 First Profession of Vows and the Receipt of the Scapular Emblem:

 Upon making her First Profession of Vows, a Handmaid receives and wears a triangular Trinitarian emblem over her heart on her scapular showing the Holy Spirit descending over a golden Chalice .